NathanRusso/Dev-Maze-Website/README.md

 # Dev-Maze-Website
-This is website for a recreation of Dev-Maze, my CSH Devacde game.
+This is website for a recreation of Dev-Maze, my CSH Devcade game.
+To learn more about the original Dev-Maze, checks out my Devcade-Game repository.